Setting Up An Ideal Guitar Practice Space

 - Good storage of a lot of guitars frees up floor space

-- Range of different guitars/basses means easy switching to practice different styles/tunings/skills
+- The range of different guitars/basses means easy switching to practice different styles/tunings/skills

 - Neat pedalboard set up